 What’s your unique fuel that takes you to your North Star

-In the next few posts, we’ll work through how you can use the Product Strategy Framework to develop your vision-driven product strategy.
+In the next few posts, we’ll work through how you can use the Product Strategy Canvas to develop your vision-driven product strategy.
 This particular post will explain how to think about your organization’s core capabilities in the context of your product strategy.
 By way of a quick recap, the four components of the Product Strategy Framework are:

 Defining the Capabilities row means answering the question “Why us?
 What makes us special?”
 What unique capability does your company have today that lets you create a product with a unique value proposition?
 What differentiates your product now?
 What do you need to build next to sustain your differentiation?
 If you can’t answer these questions succinctly, then you may still need to think about the existential reasons for your company.